danmarino1/data_science_practice/tech_interview_questions.md

 ### Easy
 1. Explain the Central Limit Theorem.
 Why is it useful?
+- The central limit theorem notes that given a statistically significant sample, when surveying a particular attribute, most values will fall towards the middle, ie, the central limit.
+Values across sample will usually drift towards the middle, and distant values will taper off, creating what we know as the bell curve.
+- This is one of the most important phenomenon in statistics, as we can gain many insights on a population (and on samples therein) using the Central Limit Theorem

 2. How would you explain a confidence interval to a non-technical audience?
+- Confidence intervals are incredibly important, as they highlight that we can never know precisely what an answer will be.
+For example, if you're investing in your retirement and expect to have $1,000,000 in your account by forty, you may be upset to find out that you only have $850,000 when that day comes.
+With a bit of tolerance through the use of a confidence interval, we can say that it's 95% likely that the account's value will be between $850,000 and $1,000,000.
+This helps decision makers and stakeholders plan better, as they can be much more flexible in their expectations, allowances, and risk tolerance.
+- Confidence intervals recognize that statistics is merely a tool for guessing.
+It will never be precise.
+Therefore, confidence intervals highlight the imperfections of our analyses and allow us to plan for ranges and contingencies.

 3. What are some common pitfalls encountered in A/B testing?
+- A/B testing is extremely valueable, but some pitfalls could render it ineffective or counterproductive.
+Firstly, we need to control all variables except those for which we are testing.
+If we want to know how a new user interface (UI) affects click-through-rate, we want to test users who are sampled properly.
+We would not want to give our highest spenders one UI and our lookey-loos another then compare the two cohorts.
+We'll see different behaviors, and we wouldnt be able to isolate that the UI was the reason.

 4. Explain both covariance and correlation formulaically, and compare and contrast them.